JungWhoNam/ConfigurationGenerator/README.md

 # Configuration Generator
-> This project is part of a larger project called [Immersive OSPray](../README.md).
+> This Unity project is part of a larger project called [Immersive OSPray](https://github.com/jungwhonam-tacc/Whitepaper).

 This project provides a tool to form displays in a spatial layout and save the configuration in a JSON file.
-The JSON file is imported in our application to configure its virtual cameras (see ...).
+The JSON file is used in [another application](https://github.com/jungwhonam-tacc/ospray_studio/tree/v0.12.0-alpha.x) to configure its virtual cameras and windows.
-- See `1.
-Display Configuration JSON File` on the JSON file
+- See [Display Configuration JSON File](#display-configuration-json-file) about the JSON file
-- See `2.
-Display Configuration Generator` on the Unity tool
+- See [Display Configuration Generator](#display-configuration-generator) about the Unity tool
+- See `Assets/Scenes/SampleScene` for example display configurations
+- See `Assets/config` for example JSON files

-# 1. Display Configuration JSON File
+# Display Configuration JSON File
 At the start, the application reads a JSON configuration file to set its cameras and arrange windows.
-Example files can be found `here`.
 This is a snippet of an example JSON file.

 ```
 [